I’m so happy today to finally be sharing my Upper East Side Guide!

 Mei Jin Ramen: Just my go-to spot for ramen in the neighborhood.

-Jojo: this is the same chef as ABC Kitchen, and while I do prefer the latter, I think Jojo is a great UES spot.
+Jojo: this is the same chef as ABC Kitchen, another favorite of mine.
 It’s beautiful inside and the menu changes seasonally, which I love.
 It’s definitely pricy so it could be good for a special occasion.
 The desserts and appetizers are particular standouts!

 Tanoshi Sushi: OH MY GOD.
 This place is amazing, and it’s the most nondescript little hole in the wall hidden away on York Avenue.
 It’s omakase so you just sit down and get served whatever is the freshest that night, and wow.
 It’s just incredible.
 It will ruin you for other sushi!
 Sadly it is quite expensive (125 for person, urgh), but totally worth it if you can swing it.
 Also BYOB.
 Full disclosure – you can get omakase that’s just as good and less than half the price at Sugarfish in Flatiron, but to me this is the best I’ve found on the UES.

 Two Little Red Hens: The whole cupcake craze spawned some crappy places but TLRH has been around for a long time and is a beloved Upper East Side staple.
 Not only are the cupcakes delicious and fresh, but the baked goods and coffee are also great and their little cakes would be perfect for a birthday or special occasion.
 This place is always packed which is just a testament to how well-loved it is.
-My favorite is the peanut butter chocolate cupcake…so good.
+My favorite is the peanut butter chocolate cupcake…so good (EDITOR’S NOTE: Reopening soon!)

 Van Leeuwen: I can’t believe we got this on the UES!
 I think of it as such a Lower East Side staple and I couldn’t be happier it’s made its way uptown.
 The ice cream is fresh and delicious and they have vegan offerings that are actually good!